-Unless otherwise noted, The Cape Cod Foundation’s scholarships serve graduating high school seniors and continuing college students from Barnstable, Dukes, and Nantucket counties currently attending or planning to attend an accredited institution.
+Unless otherwise noted, The Cape Cod Foundation’s scholarships generally serve graduating high school seniors and continuing college students from Barnstable, Dukes, and Nantucket counties who are currently attending or planning to attend an accredited institution.

 How do I know which scholarship to apply for?